 Aja Wade is the Finance Associate for generative somatics and she is joining the gs team as a remote staff out of Fort Worth Texas.
 Her previous role was a Program Assistant working for International Foster Care, caring for unaccompanied refugee minors & undocumented children.

-Saima Husain is currently the Acting Resource Development Director while Danielle Feris is on sabbatical.
-Saima joined the gs staff team as the Resource Development Manager in January 2020 with over 20 years of experience in social justice movements.
+Saima Husain joined the gs staff team in January 2020 with over 20 years of experience in social justice movements.
 Saima has worked in a variety of capacities from research and writing to direct services, organizing, and fundraising in the areas of human rights, gender justice, and immigrant rights.
 In addition to her paid work, Saima organizes with LA COiL (Communities Organizing for Liberation).
 Saima took her first gs course (SOEL!) in 2014 and joined teacher training in 2018.
 Saima was born in Pakistan and raised in four countries.
 She calls many places home but has lived in Southern California the longest – 13 years.
-Saima is also a mama to a feisty toddler, Amaliya, together they enjoy belly laughs, impromptu kitchen dance parties, and discussing the expansive night sky.
+Saima is also a mama to a feisty little human, Amaliya, together they enjoy belly laughs, impromptu kitchen dance parties, and discussing the expansive night sky.